 Speaking of fireplaces, Jessica’s other one is framed by Tricorn Black board and batten.

-Sherwin Williams Tricorn Black Cabinets
+Sherwin Williams Tricorn Black on Kitchen Cabinets

 Moving on to Jessica’s kitchen, here are her lovely Tricorn Black cabinets: